 Tuberculosis in humans is notifiable in Norway.
 Persons in higher-risk groups are offered BCG vaccination.
-Tuberculosis caused by M. bovis and M. tuberculosis in animals is categorised as a group B disease, while detection of other mycobacterial species are group C.
+Tuberculosis caused by M. bovis and M. tuberculosis in animals is categorised as a group B disease, while detection of other non-tuberculous mycobacteria are group C.